amoebo-, amoeb-, amoebi-, amebo-, ameb-, amebi-, -amoeba, -ameba +

 Used in the sense "of or pertaining to a one-celled protozoan because it changes shape as it moves and feeds".

-3. A genus of free-living soil amoebae that produces no flagellate stage.
+The acanthamoeba does not produce a flagellate stage.
 Its organisms are pathogens for several infections in humans and have been found in the eye, bone, brain, and respiratory tract.

 They can enter the skin through a cut, wound, or through the nostrils and, once inside the body, can travel to the lungs and through the bloodstream to other parts of the body, especially to the central nervous system (the brain and spinal cord).
-Through improper storage, handling, and disinfection of contact lenses, acanthamoeba can enter the eye and cause infection there.
+Through improper storage, handling, and disinfection of contact lenses, acanthamoebae can enter the eye and cause an infection there.

 2. A drug that kills amoebas: an antiameba drug.
 3. Anything which kills, or is lethal, to amebae.

 2. A cell that can wander freely in animal tissues.

 Amebocytes are found, for example, in the walls of sponges and in the blood and body fluids of mammals.

 They have the general appearance of Amoeba, particularly in exhibiting ameboid movement.